 Greater Canada Goose ( Branta canadensis).
 You’ll likely see these earlier in the year, being chased away by the swans.
 In previous years (2019 and earlier) they’ve bred on the lakes, but this year they’ve all been chased away.
 They can be noisy so-and-sos!

 Mallard ( Anas platyrhynchos).
 A very common duck.
 The breeding male has a bright green head, from October to May, but looks a lot like the female in the rest of the year.
-Notice the white fronted male above – perhaps a cross with an escaped domestic duck.
+Notice the white fronted male above: that’s an Aylesbury duck-a domesticated mallard.